Som-Energia/somenergia-utils/README.md

 ## `venv` script

-This script is useful to run Python scripts under a given virtual environment.
+Simplifies running a Python script under a given virtual environtment.
-It is specially useful to run Python scripts from crontab lines.
+This is specially useful to run Python scripts from crontab lines.

 ```bash
 usage: venv /PATH/TO/PYTHON/VIRTUALENV COMMAND [PARAM1 [PARAM2...]]